Vancouver

 Job duties include (but are not limited to):

-• Responsible for the recruitment, hiring, onboarding, training and retention of casual employees, ensuring processes for mandatory training completion and tracking are effective and consistent.
+- Responsible for the recruitment, hiring, on-boarding, training, and retention of unionized employees based in Vancouver, ensuring processes for mandatory training completion and tracking are effective and consistent and all new-hire packages are compiled to completion.

-• Responsible for coordinating and managing required training for all PHS employees, including the administration and logistics of booking training sessions, communication with external facilitators, meeting room locations/facilities, and attendees.
+- Responsible for coordinating and managing additional required training for all PHS employees, including the administration and logistics of booking training sessions, communication with external facilitators, meeting room locations/facilities, and attendees.

-• Manages performance and employment-related themes for casual employees, including probationary period evaluations, attendance management, shift availability and scheduling commitments, minimum working hours requirements, medical leaves and accommodations, etc.
+- Manages performance and employment-related themes for unionized employees, including probationary period evaluations, attendance management, shift availability and scheduling commitments, medical leaves and accommodations etc.

-• Investigates workplace issues and performance concerns of casual employees and manages the progressive discipline process, up to and including termination; advises and supports managers in writing adverse reports, delivering disciplinary meetings and drafting remedial action letters when required.
+- Investigates work-place issues and performance concerns of unionized employees and executes and manages the progressive discipline process, up to and including termination; advises and supports managers in writing adverse reports, delivering disciplinary meetings and drafting remedial action letters when required.

-• Manages the grievance process for casual employees by conducting preliminary research into grievance issues and working closely with the HR Manager to resolve grievances in a timely manner.
+- Manages the grievance process for unionized employees by conducting preliminary research into grievance issues and working closely with the HR Manager to resolve grievances in a timely manner.

-• Utilizes data from HR analytics to identify staffing shortages and trends (summer, holidays, etc.) and proactively diagnose and address recruitment and retention concerns and needs.
+- Utilizes data from HR analytics to identify staffing shortages and trends (summer, holidays etc.) and proactively diagnoses and addresses recruitment and retention concerns and needs.

 Education and experience

-• Diploma or certificate in Human Resources Management and two to four years of recent, related HR experience, preferably in a unionized and/or non-profit environment.
+- Diploma or certificate in Human Resources Management and two to four years of recent, related HR experience in a unionized, non-profit environment.

 Terms of employment